DaetwylerStephan/multi-scale-image-analysis/_sources/Data_visualization.rst.txt

 =====================================

-To visualize the segmented data with a dedicated colormap from Fiji (Rainbow Smooth.lut), we designed our own Fiji/ImageJ macro to save the format in the appropriate format for Napari.
+To visualize the segmented data with a dedicated colormap from Fiji (Rainbow Smooth.lut), we designed our own Fiji/ImageJ macro to save the data in the appropriate format for Napari.

 To install the Rainbow Smooth.lut, go to File>Import>Lut.. and select the Rainbow Smooth.lut from the folder.